anhleh33/lehoanganh.github.io/index.md

 ## 📝 About Me

 Hello!
-I'm **[Your Name]**, a [Your Current Position – e.g., "Computer Science Student" or "Software Engineer"] with a strong interest in software development, artificial intelligence, and scalable systems.
+I'm Le Hoang Anh, a Software Engineer with a strong interest in software development, artificial intelligence, and scalable systems.
 I am committed to continuous learning and passionate about applying my knowledge to real-world problems through meaningful and impactful projects.

 ---

 ## 🎓 Education

-- **[University Name]**
+- Ho Chi Minh city University of Education
-  - Major: [Your Major]
+  - Major: Information Technology
-  - Duration: [e.g., 2021 – 2025]
+  - Duration: 2022 - 2026
-  - GPA: [Your GPA, if applicable]
+  - GPA: 3.2

 ---